asean-rssa/tf_azure_deployment/adb-private-links/README.md

-# Automated process to deploy Azure Databricks Workspace with data exfiltration protection.
+# Azure Databricks with Private Links and Hub-Spoke Firewall structure (data exfiltration protection).

 Include:
 1. Hub-Spoke networking with egress firewall to control all outbound traffic, e.g. to pypi.org.